jetpacmonkey/everybody-fights/README.md

     * End turn ___DONE___
     * End-of-game checking
     * Enforce maxMove attribute
-* Simple, dumb AI (basically just need to put the hooks in there that a real AI would use, and then make a dummy AI that just picks an action at random)
+* Simple, dumb AI (basically just need to put the hooks in there that a real AI would use, and then make a dummy AI that just picks an action at random) ___DONE___ _(although I didn't make it as extendable as I had originally planned, gonna have to add a bit of extra code to actually get that right)_

 ## Down the road ideas:
 * Other game modes (CTF, race, ability to add NPCs, co-op)